foresterorg/foresterorg.github.io/content/en/quickstart/index.md

         -v forester-img:/img:Z \
         quay.io/forester/controller:latest

-Hardware requirements match Postgres, as long as there is enough CPU and memory for Postgres, Forester will run just fine.

 Change `-p` argument if you wish to use different port than 8000.
 Uninstallation is easy and is covered in the [documentation](/docs/).

 Download and extract the [CLI for Linux/Mac/Windows](https://github.com/foresterorg/forester/releases) named `forester-cli`.